The SEPECAT Jaguar

 Two prototypes were built for each of the four variants, giving a total of eight, with five of the prototypes built in France and three in the UK.
 A single prototype of the Jaguar M carrier-based strike variant for the Aeronavale — with a longer nosewheel leg, stinger arresting hook, and other navalizations — performed its initial flight on 14 November 1969.

-The Jaguar M completed carrier deck trials before being cancelled in favor of the Dassault Super Etendard.
+The Jaguar M completed carrier deck trials before being canceled in favor of the Dassault Super Etendard.
 This has been generally judged a bad move on almost all counts.
-The Super Etendard was clearly less capable, but it was sold as a modest low-cost update of the existing Etendard IV, and though the "modest" part turned out to be arguably true, the "low-cost" part turned out to be unarguably false.
-Some authors have poked fun at the evaluation report on the Jaguar M versus the proposed Super Etendard, which is said to have criticised the Jaguar M's handling with an engine out, somewhat oblivious to the fact that since the Super Etendard only had one engine its engine-out performance clearly would leave even more to be desired.
-In any case, the AdA picked up the other 50 Jaguars ordered by the Aeronavale.
+The Super Etendard was clearly less capable, but it was sold as a modest low-cost update of the existing Etendard IV, and though the “modest” part turned out to be arguably true, the “low-cost” part turned out to be unarguably false.
+Some authors have poked fun at the evaluation report on the Jaguar M versus the proposed Super Etendard, which is said to have criticized the Jaguar M’s handling with an engine out — somewhat oblivious to the fact that since the Super Etendard only had one engine, its engine-out performance clearly would leave even more to be desired.
+In any case, the AA picked up the other 50 Jaguars ordered by the Aeronavale.

 Production workshare was split 50:50 between the contractors, with BAC building the wings, engine intakes, rear fuselage, and tail assembly, while Breguet built the nose, center fuselage, and landing gear.
 There were final assembly lines in both countries to build their respective national variants, with BAC rolling out Jaguars at Warton and Breguet producing them at Colomiers, near Toulouse.
 Rolls-Royce and Turbomeca had a similar arrangement, each building half of the Adour engines, with Rolls completing British Adours at Derby and Turbomeca turning out French Adours at Tarnos.